typst/packages/packages/preview/touying-flow/1.0.0/README.md

 ## Example

-See [content/example/main.pdf](content/example/main.pdf) for a sample PDF output.
+See [main.pdf](main.pdf) for a sample PDF output.
 While the project is already complete, the example content is still under development.

 ## Installation